mickem/nscp-docs/docs/installing.md

 ## Installation (Simple)

-NSClient++ comes with an interactive installer (MSI) which is the prefered method of installation.
+NSClient++ comes with an interactive installer (MSI) which is the preferred method of installation.
-There is also a command line option for registering (and de-registering) the service but as the Installer works pretty well it is the prefered way.
+There is also a command line option for registering (and de-registering) the service but as the Installer works pretty well it is the preferred way.

-More detailed information on how to do silent installs and automated installs in large enviornments can be found below.
+More detailed information on how to do silent installs and automated installs in large environments can be found below.
 For most people installing NSClient++ is simply running the MSI entering some options and clicking next.
 **BUT** this is only where the fun begins.
 After installing NSClient++ you need to configure it.